Forensic Accounting Case Studies

 An investigation of the company financial records was undertaken including sample checks on banking transactions, cash requests and purchase invoices.
 Within a week, we identified a number of fraudulent transactions in excess of £100,000 and also identified failings in the banks processes in relation to the mandates.
 Ensors successfully provided evidence to assist in the recovery of monies from both the employee and the bank.

 Ensors were engaged by the defendant to act as an expert witness in a claim for approximately £500,000 against the tax advisers by their clients in relation to a tax scheme.

-The case related to transactions entered into nearly a decade earlier, Fiona Hotston Moore was able to draw from her own experience working as a tax adviser in relation to film finance in the relevant time.
-Fiona prepared a report to cover her opinion on how the tax legislation applied to the transactions anticipated and undertaken.
-Equally helpful, she was able to explain how the relevant practices and political environment in relation to film partnerships had changed over the last decade.
-Fiona provided a joint report with the other party’s expert and the matter was settled shortly thereafter.
+The case related to transactions entered into nearly a decade earlier.
+Working in conjunction with the Ensors Tax team, the Forensics team prepared a report to cover opinion on how the tax legislation applied to the transactions anticipated and undertaken.
+They provided a joint report with the other party’s expert and the matter was settled shortly thereafter.

 Ensors were engaged to provide an expert report to assist the court in relation to criminal proceedings for substantial money laundering.
 The report was required to give an opinion on the extent of funds laundered through casinos and other means.